writing

 Research notes

 Quality over quantity.
-One full thesis entry is live, and two deeper notes are queued.
+One full thesis entry is live, with shorter technical notes queued as drafts.

 Bayesian Approaches to Sequential Decision Making in Uncertain Environments